Datavault-UK/automate-dv/README.md

 This will create an `invoke.yml` file in the root of the repository, which will store these defaults.
 This is ignored by git by default.

+#### Running tests

+There are two types of test:

+Macro tests (unit) and BDD Tests (integration tests).

+Given your SecretHub environment is correctly set up you may run the following commands:

+- `pipenv run inv macro_tests`

+- `pipenv run inv bdd_tests`

+Both of these commands can be provided a `-t` and `-u` flag to specify a target and user respectively, as documented in Method 2 for running dbt, above.

+Macro tests are run in parallel (4 at a time) and should be fairly fast, though it depends on your system specification.

+The BDD tests are significantly slower, and we'll soon be adding functionality to accept additional parameters to run specific tests instead of the whole suite.